BIDS/repro-case-studies/case-studies/arokem.md

 The project started with the collection of MRI data.
 Six participants were scanned in different experimental conditions.
 The data were collected in the Stanford Center for Neurobiological Imaging (CNI).
-The CNI has developed the Neurobiological Image Management System [Wandell et al. 2015], which captures the data from the scanner, archives it, and exposes a web interface that allows researchers to control access to the data, and copy it into the lab's data storage, a RAID (redundant array of independent disks) system.
+The CNI has developed the Neurobiological Image Management System [@wandell], which captures the data from the scanner, archives it, and exposes a web interface that allows researchers to control access to the data, and copy it into the lab's data storage, a RAID (redundant array of independent disks) system.